Outputs & Auditability

 No Silent Partial Output

-If a job fails mid-process, Forge removes any partial output file.
-The output directory contains only complete, verified results or nothing at all.
-The manifest is the only record of a failed job.
+If a job fails mid-process, Forge removes any partial output file where possible.
+The output directory contains complete, verified results or nothing at all.
+The local record remains the record of a failed job.